 - To My Grade 7 Self

-Western Sydney University is hosting the inaugural Australian Ally Conference (Opens in a new window) on 27-28 June at the Parramatta campus (South).
-By hosting this conference we are bringing together higher education institutions from around the country and New Zealand to build awareness of LGBTIQ issues sector wide.
+On 27-28 June 2016 Western Sydney University hosted the inaugural Australian Ally Conference (Opens in a new window).
+By hosting this conference we brought together higher education institutions from around the country and New Zealand to build awareness of LGBTIQ issues sector wide.

 Orlando has witnessed the worst mass shooting murder in USA history - murder inspired by hate and terror.
 Western Sydney University would like to offer our deepest sympathy to the victims of this horrible crime, their families and friends and to the world-wide LGBTIQ community.
 These events will leave some of our students and staff feeling very personally affected.
 If you're feeling affected by the Orlando tragedy, there are supports available for you within Western Sydney University.